Raw Event Filters

 • Contains

-If you used the Matches Regex condition, enter a regular expression.
-If you used the Contains condition, enter a string value.
+5. If you selected the Matches Regex condition, enter a regular expression.
+If you selected the Contains condition, enter a string value.

 • You can click View raw data to see raw events received by the source.
 To the right of an event, click Test event to populate the Raw Event field in Quick Test with the event.

-• Notice whether the test event matches the exclusion pattern.
+• Notice whether the test event matches the pattern.

 Enabling or disabling a raw event filter

-Click the name of the log source you'd like to add a filter to.
+2. Click the name of the log source you'd like to enable or disable a filter on.